openstack-archive/senlin/doc/source/overview.rst

 Senlin interacts with other OpenStack services so that clusters of resources exposed by those services can be created and operated.
-These interactions are mostly done through the via :term:`profile` plugins.
+These interactions are mostly done through the via :term:`profile<Profile>` plugins.
 Each profile type implementation enable Senlin to create, update, delete a specific type of resources.